-I mentioned in the post about dyeing my damask table linens that I was getting experimental with fabric dyeing.
-I have so many ideas swirling around in my head but, before attempting some more complicated projects, I wanted to test different brands of dye.
-Having been a dye hard fan of Rit Dye for so many years, I was especially intrigued by cold water dyes and the beautiful patterns ice dyeing can create:
+I mentioned in the post about dyeing my damask table linens that I was getting experimental with fabric dyeing and today I’m so excited to show you my newest dyeing obsession: how to ice dye.
+I have so many ideas swirling around in my head but, before attempting some more complicated projects I wanted to just try some low commitment ice dyeing experiments.

 - White cotton or linen napkins